 A healthy, balanced diet includes proteins.
 Livestock products are an important source, not only of protein, but essential vitamins and minerals as well.
 However, in the EU, average protein consumption is 70% greater than what our bodies need.
 Overconsumption of protein alone is not a health issue, except that this protein is often contained in high-fat foods, red meat, and processed meats.
-Consumption of high-fat foods increases the risk of cardiovascular disease and consumption of red meat and processed meats increases the risk of certain cancers.
+Consumption of high-fat foods increases the risk of cardiovascular disease and consumption of red meat and processed meats increases the risk of certain cancers (Westhoek et al. 2011, Wellesley et al. 2015).

-No quick or easy solutions
+No quick way or easy solutions

 Among the public, there is low but growing awareness of the environmental effects of livestock husbandry on the environment.
-Focusing on consumption could be more feasible than focusing on production, because consumers are more likely to change their dietary habits than livestock farmers are to reduce their operations.
+Focusing on consumption could be more feasible than focusing on production, because consumers are more likely to change their dietary habits than livestock farmers are to reduce their operations (Nordgren 2012).
 Livestock production is important to rural livelihoods and economies.

 There is strong and growing demand for livestock production in many areas, such as East Asia for example, and trade deals encourage the export of these products.
 However, reducing the consumption and production of livestock-based food is fraught with political, social, and economic challenges.
-Dietary habits derive from complex social, cultural, and behavioral factors and governments often are reluctant to tell people how to eat or tell farmers what to produce.
+Dietary habits derive from complex social, cultural, and behavioral factors and governments often are reluctant to tell people how to eat or tell farmers what to produce (Laestadius et al. 2013, 2014, Wellesley et al. 2015).

-Research shows that consumption taxes could be effective in reducing consumer demand for meat and dairy products.
-Other options include public information campaigns, improved food labeling, and point of purchase information, but, the effectiveness of these approaches needs further research.
+Research shows that consumption taxes measures could be effective in reducing consumer demand for meat and dairy products (Wirsenius et al. 2010, Säll and Gren 2015).
+Other options include public information campaigns, improved food labeling, and point of purchase information, however, the effectiveness of these approaches needs further research (Laestadius et al. 2013).